 - Incorporate as a nonprofit in your state (articles of incorporation, bylaws, a board).

-- Get an EIN from the IRS (free, online, immediate).
+- Get an EIN from the IRS.
+It is free, online, and immediate.

-- File for federal exemption: Form 1023-EZ (user fee $275, for small orgs that meet the eligibility worksheet — many teams qualify by projecting under $50,000 in annual gross receipts) or the full Form 1023 (user fee $600) if you exceed the thresholds or want the fuller record.
+- File for federal exemption.
+Form 1023-EZ carries a $275 user fee and is meant for small orgs that meet the eligibility worksheet; many teams qualify by projecting under $50,000 in annual gross receipts.
+The full Form 1023 carries a $600 user fee and is what you file if you exceed the thresholds or want the fuller record.
 Both are filed electronically on Pay.gov.

 - Adopt a conflict-of-interest policy and governance practices.

-- File annually thereafter: Form 990-N (e-postcard) for small orgs, or 990-EZ/990 as you grow.
-Critical: three consecutive years of missed filings triggers automatic revocation of exemption.
+- File annually thereafter: Form 990-N (the e-postcard) for small orgs, or 990-EZ/990 as you grow.
+Three consecutive years of missed filings triggers automatic revocation of your exemption.

 How to choose: A new team should usually start school-sponsored or fiscally sponsored, then graduate to its own 501(c)(3) once budgets, grant ambitions, and governance capacity justify the overhead.
-Always confirm current IRS fees and consult a tax professional — these figures and rules change.
+Confirm current IRS fees and consult a tax professional, since these figures and rules change.

 Key takeaways